-GEAPS 546: Fighting Grain Bin Fires and Smolders
+GEAPS 546: Fighting Grain Silo Fires and Smolders

 Course Description: This course discusses the main causes of fires and smolders in upright grain silos as well as ways to prevent and respond to emergencies.
 It will give you the tools to develop emergency action plans and interact with first responders.